Efficient Audio-Visual Speech Separation with Discrete Lip Semantics and Multi-Scale Global-Local Attention¶

 |---|---|

-During AVSS inference, only the encoder and VQ module are executed, with no need for the decoder.
-Compared to 3D ResNet-18: parameters are reduced by 93% (0.78M vs. 11.19M), MACs reduced by 70%, and SI-SNRi drops by only 0.2 dB.
+A key efficiency trick: during AVSS inference, only the encoder and VQ module are run; the decoder is used only during training and discarded during inference.
+Compared to 3D ResNet-18, parameters are reduced by 93% (0.78M vs 11.19M) and MACs by 70%, while SI-SNRi only drops by 0.2 dB—the discriminative power of discrete semantics nearly compensates for the compression cost.

 Loss & Training¶

-- Adam optimizer, lr=1e-3; learning rate halved after 15 epochs of validation loss plateau, early stopping after 30 epochs of stagnation
+- Adam optimizer, lr=1e-3, halved after 15 epochs of validation loss plateau, early stopping after 30 epochs.

 Key Experimental Results¶